weiganghuang/holops-1803/task1.md

 Now we are ready to deploy the service package to NSO application.

-1. On the NSO server, check current packages in your NSO installation, make sure make sure cisco-iosxr ned appear under `ncs-run/packages`:
+1. On the NSO server, check current packages in your NSO installation, make sure cisco-iosxr ned appear under `ncs-run/packages`:

     ```